Listing on Funderbeam

 Access to a diverse investor network: Access to investors from 130 different countries, retail to institutional.

-Public and private trading: The Funderbeam Marketplace caters to both public and private trading, connecting buyers and sellers directly 24/7, 365 days of the year, settling in real time.
+Trading: The Funderbeam Marketplace caters to trading (also private trading functionality), connecting buyers and sellers directly 24/7, 365 days of the year, settling in real time.

 Incentivise employees: Encourage long term commitment and performance with employee share schemes that are now made tangible and have value.